-Relationship to GM Policy or Strategy Framework Financial The net outturn for treasury management valverse movement of £0.93m and details are provided at paragraph 10.1.
-Legal Implications: Treasury Management activities are subjected in legislation.
-Departments detailed in legislation. ıas an Financial The net outturn for treasury management valverse movement of £0.93m and details are provided at paragraph 10.1.
-Legal Implications: Treasury Management activities are subjections. ıas an adverse movement of £0.93m and details are provided at paragraph 10.1.
-Legal Implications: Treasury Management activities are subj vas an of this requirements detailed in legislation, Depart for Levelling Up, Housing and Comm (DLUHC), Chartered Institute of Public Final Accountancy (CIPFA) Prudential Code Treasury Management Code of Practice. report sets out details of compliance in resulting these requirements. artment Junities Ance & And The Dect of Equality/Diversity Implications All treasury management transactions under by the Council are carried out with institution no known direct links to any illegal regin which promote the use of forced labour. ns with Sustainability Implications The Council, when undertaking any tr management investment fully supports the of socially responsible investments and will direct investment in institutions with materia to environmentally harmful accomposition of continues to invest monies in products both supports sustainable assets and co with the Council's investment strateg continue to be explored as and when they be available. ethos l avoid al links tivities. which mplies y will Carbon Reduction Not directly applicable - See above Staffing/E-Government/Asset Not applicable Management Implications Risk Management Implications The monitoring and control of risk underpositive treasury management activities and these have been incorporated into the system procedures for this function which independently tested on a regular basis.
-To properly manage and monitor the Coloans and investments could lead to service and a loss of reputation.
-No Tre Management activity is without risk and Council's in-house team continually monito to ensure that security of capital surmaintained at all times and adverse fluctuat interest rates are avoided. factors s and are Failure puncil's failure easury d the r risks ms is Health & Wellbeing Implications Not applicable Health and Safety Implications Not applicable
+Relationship Corporate Priorities Value for Money Not applicable Strategy Framework Financial The net outturn for treasury management was an adverse movement of £0.93m and details of this are provided at paragraph 10.1.
+Treasury Management activities are subject to requirements detailed in legislation, Department for Levelling Up, Housing and Communities (DLUHC), Chartered Institute of Public Finance & Accountancy (CIPFA) Prudential Code and Treasury Management Code of Practice.
+The report sets out details of compliance in respect of these requirements.
+All treasury management transactions undertaken by the Council are carried out with institutions with no known direct links to any illegal regimes or which promote the use of forced labour.
+The Council, when undertaking any treasury management investment fully supports the ethos of socially responsible investments and will avoid direct investment in institutions with material links to environmentally harmful activities.
+Opportunities to invest monies in products which both supports sustainable assets and complies with the Council's investment strategy will continue to be explored as and when they become available.
+Carbon Reduction Not directly applicable - See above Staffing/E-Government/Asset Management Implications Not applicable Risk Management Implications The monitoring and control of risk underpins all treasury management activities and these factors have been incorporated into the systems and procedures for this function which are independently tested on a regular basis.
+Failure to properly manage and monitor the Council's loans and investments could lead to service failure and a loss of reputation.
+No Treasury Management activity is without risk and the Council's in-house team continually monitor risks to ensure that security of capital sums is maintained at all times and adverse fluctuations in interest rates are avoided. interest rates are avoided.
+Not applicable